vasquez-cs/Amazon_Vine_Analysis/README.md

 <img src="https://user-images.githubusercontent.com/107224632/193182203-e11654d5-7866-4927-b1f6-8db61b0597e6.png" width=80% height=80%><br />
 *Figure 11: total_ratings_df *<br />

- *There are a total of 334 Vine reviews
+ * There are a total of 334 Vine reviews <br />
- *There are a total of 61614 non-vine reviews
+ * There are a total of 61614 non-vine reviews <br />

 ### How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?

-  *There are a total of 139 5 star Vine reviews and *There are a total of 32665 5 star non-vine reviews
+  * There are a total of 139 5 star Vine reviews <br />
+  * There are a total of 32665 5 star non-vine reviews <br />

 ### What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

-  *The percentage of Vine reviews that were 5 stars is 41.62% (rounded) *The percentage of non-Vine reviews that were 5 stars is 53.02% (rounded)
+  * The percentage of Vine reviews that were 5 stars is 41.62% (rounded) <br />
+  * The percentage of non-Vine reviews that were 5 stars is 53.02% (rounded) <br />

 ## Summary:
 Based on our analysis of the amazon_reviews_us_Sports data set, we can comfortably say that there is not a positivity bias for reviews in the Vine program.
 As shown in figure 11, our percentage of 5 star reviews given by vine members is about than 12% lower than those given by non-vine reviews.
 This lower percentage doesn't fit the expected results for a positivity bias, which would expect vine reviews to have a higher 5 star percentage than the non-Vine reviewer.
 To better support our argument, we could evaluate the remaining ratings on the review scale.
 Evaluating the 1, 2, 3 and 4 star reviews between the Vine and non-Vine reviews in additon to evaluating different datasets would better support our initial observation that Vine reviews do not show positivity bias.